cjbj/cx-oracle-notebooks/README.md

 The repository contains Jupyter notebooks showing best practices for using cx_Oracle, the Python DB API for Oracle Database.

+I am releasing them one-by-one.

+The final list of notebooks will be:
+- Connecting
+- Queries
+- DML
+- CSV
+- JSON and SODA
+- PL/SQL
+- Objects

 ## Setup

 An existing Oracle Database is required.